 Date of this Version

-Benefits to Publishing with Zea Books
+Benefits of Publishing with Zea Books

-Zea E-Books provides an innovative way for faculty to promote and disseminate their scholarly research.
+Zea Books provides an innovative way for faculty to promote and disseminate their scholarly research.

-Style: Zea provides editing, design, and composition (typesetting) for works in a variety of sizes and formats.
+Style: Zea Books provides editing, design, and composition (typesetting) for works in a variety of sizes and formats.

 ISBNs: All new works are assigned International Standard Book Numbers [prefix: 978-1-60962-] for both electronic and printed editions.

 Cataloging: Catalog records for Zea Books are available via OCLC.